KSanders7070/ERAM_2_GEOJSON/script_overview.md

 ## INPUT/OUTPUT

-The script that will take data from an .xml and make geojson files in a specific way.
+The script that will take data from a RW ERAM GeoMaps.xml and create geojson files in accordance with RFC-7946 format standards for use by the program CRC.
 The script will create .geojsons that are Linestrings (including multilinestrings), Symbols, and Text.
 Each geojson will contain only one of these types and appened `_Lines` `_Symbols` and `_Text` at the end of the .geojson name accordingly.